About 90 percent of people with Marfan syndrome will develop changes in their heart and blood vessels.

 We typically advise patients to avoid heavy isometric exercise and to not lift more than half of their body weight.
 Doing multiple repetitions with lighter weights is OK.

 There are no limits on physical exercise or exertion after you’ve had (and recovered from) surgery to repair an aortic aneurysm.
 Cleveland Clinic has cared for professional athletes who’ve returned to active competition.
+We recommend discussion with an expert in the field of sports medicine and Marfan syndrome, depending on what sport you wish to play.

 Q.: Should I be careful about doing other recreational activities if I have an aortic aneurysm?